prakharjadaun/100-CPP-Programs-Practice/README.md

 29. Program to generate random number.
 30. Program to check if strings are anagram.
 31. Program to toggle case.
-32. Program to get number of vowels and consonant.
+32. Program to get number of vowels and consonants.